IBM/z_ansible_collections_doc/source/collections_content/collection-life-cycles.rst

 Critical and high severities are included in **year 1**, while critical severities are included only in **year 2**.

-Medium and low severities generally addressed in subsequent releases to ensure a high standard of stability remains available for production environments.
+Medium and low severities are generally addressed in subsequent releases to ensure stability and quality persists for production environments.

 .. _Ansible Z life cycles - severity: